kenrector/sigma-cpv-kit/README.md

 The OC interface is activated by the INTERRUPT button  on the Sigma front panel.
 This is simulated in simh on Mac OSX and Linux systems by entering CTL-P in the console window.
 I don't know what to enter on Windows.

 ## :SYS Password
 The system on this PO tape includes a :USERS file with account names and logon passwords for the system account (:SYS) and a couple of users.
-Run the PCL processor as a ghost job and backup and delete the existing :USRS file.
+Run the PCL processor as a ghost job and backup and delete the existing :USERS file.
 The system will then allow a logon from :SYS,LBE without a password and will create a new :USERS file with only the :SYS,LBE account without a password.
+You can create a password for :SYS,LBE later if you wish.

 The PCL interchange will look like this: